jcwhitehead/covUK/README.md

 Public Health England (PHE) is currently publishing daily updates of the regional breakdown of confirmed Covid-19 cases in English UTLAs.

 This repository tracks the evolution of the regional case counts over time.
-It should update automatically, shortly after the latest results have been published.
+It should update automatically each day, shortly after the day's results have been published.

 ## Case distribution